KarolinaBenkova/karolinabenkova.github.io/_talks/ecmtb2022.md

 location: "Heidelberg, Germany"
 ---

 An excellent European conference for research in mathematical and theoretical biology.
 I gave a talk in the minisymposium ``Recent Progress and Open Frontiers in Turing's Theory of Morphogenesis''.
+I would like to thank ESMTB for supporting me in my travel to Heidelberg.